 People allowed to use the 3D Printer:

 In general, 3D objects are printed on a first-come, first-served basis.
 However, priority will be given to students printing academic objects that influence their grade in a current course.
 Because of limited staff and hardware resources, the HBLL does not guarantee specific delivery times.
 It is recommended to budget at least 48 hours from time of submission to delivery.
 We can almost never guarantee same-day delivery.

 The HBLL will not print models that may result in legal action against the University, its employees, and/or its students.
 To ensure the safety of the BYU community and compliance with the BYU Firearms & Weapons Policy, no object that may function as a weapon, or part of a weapon, will be printed.
 Facsimiles of weapons will not be printed.

 The HBLL will not print models that infringe on intellectual property rights including items/objects that are:

 Additionally, no object should in any way be:

 Accordingly, library staff may ask you to provide proof that the work to be printed is:

 In some cases it may be necessary to provide either written confirmation from an instructor that an object is for a class/project, a written approval by University Police, or both.

 The HBLL charges for 3D-printing using a cost-recovery model based on the amount of material used.
-The final product will be weighed and the patron charged: $0.20 per gram for .2 mm resolution, or $0.30 per gram for .1 mm resolution.
+The final product will be weighed and the patron charged: $0.20 per gram of material used in the print, including support materials.